vishnutvm/Code_Talk/README.md

 ## Introduction

-A  Social media  website using React js, Node js, Express js, and MongoDb.
+A  Social media  website using React js, Redux, Node js, Express js, and MongoDb.

 NOTE: Please read the RUN section before opening an issue.